anaruedaguiu/TLOTR_Game/README.md

 which side they want to belong to, which characters (from those already created) they want to form the selected side, or if they want to form the opposing side by choosing characters or at random.
 After answering this series of questions, the battle begins by applying the game logic described above until there is finally a winning faction

-## Graphical User Interface Mode 🧙
+## Graphical User Interface Mode

+<h3 align="center">· This section summarizes what is expected from the graphical user interface version 🧙</h3><br>

 The second approach is the **Graphical User Interface (GUI) Mode**, which offers a more elaborate execution.
 In this version, it will be possible to interactively create the armies of heroes and beasts.
 Once we create the armies, they will be set to battle, and the result will be displayed through a text window in a similar way to how it is done in the console.<br>
 This version has been developed using __*Java FX*__.

+· TO LEARN MORE:<br>
-You can find the project in the following repository: ...
+  You can find more detailed information in this section of the project on the following repository: 👉 _https://github.com/anaruedaguiu/TLOTR_Game_JavaFX_